shalabi67/springer/README.md

 At the moment, the program should support the following commands:

 #### **C w h**
 Should create a new canvas of width w and height h.
+Canvas starts from (0,0).

 #### **L x1 y1 x2 y2**
 Should create a new line from (x1,y1) to (x2,y2).
 Currently only horizontal or vertical lines are supported.
 Horizontal and vertical lines will be drawn using the 'x' character.